braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/content-cards_in_canvas.md

 There are times when a user may dismiss a push notification or delete an email, but you want to remind them or promote the offer in case they change their mind.

-Using Canvas, you can add a step that sends both a Content Card and push notification to give users a persistent "inbox" of cards that align with promotional messages sent via push.
+Using Canvas, you can add a component that sends both a Content Card and push notification to give users a persistent "inbox" of cards that align with promotional messages sent via push.

 #### Multiple feeds based on categories